investindex/Advanced/README.md

 &nbsp;

-I'll emphasize that overweighting REITs is a debatable decision.
-Personally I've chosen to include a small allocation to DFAR in my Roth IRA.

 Both of these portfolios have an acute value tilt and their returns will sometimes deviate greatly from the market (VT).
 Someone with a large account could invest in Avantis and DFA funds instead of picking only one of them.
 They could split the allocation to AVUV or DFSV between the two, and do the same with AVLV/DFUV, AVDV/DISV, AVIV/DFIV, and AVES/DFEV.
 Note that AVRE and DFAR are not as similar as the other pairs, because AVRE is a global fund and DFAR is a US fund.
 However, more than two-thirds of AVRE's portfolio is in the US.

+I'll emphasize that overweighting REITs is a debatable decision.
+Personally I've chosen to include a small allocation to DFAR in my Roth IRA.
+Apart from not owning AVRE, I split allocations evenly between Avantis and DFA funds.

 &nbsp;